Step 1: File a complaint

-The Assessment and Tax Business Unit (ATBU) of The City of Calgary mails annual assessment notices each year in early January.
-Following the mailing of the assessment notices, there is a 60-day Customer Review Period, where you can arrange to speak with a City Assessor regarding any questions you may have about your assessed value.
-To learn more about the Customer Review Period, click here.
+The City of Calgary sends out yearly assessment notices in early January.
+After the notice is mailed, you have 60 days to talk to a City Assessor if you have questions about your assessed value.
+You can learn more about this assessment review period.
 The Assessor may agree to make a change without the need for a hearing.

-If you are unable to resolve your issue with the Assessor, you may file a formal complaint with the Calgary Assessment Review Board (ARB).
+If you can’t solve your issue with the Assessor, you may file a formal complaint with the Calgary Assessment Review Board (ARB).
 To be valid, a formal complaint with correct filing fee must be filed prior to the final date for complaint shown on your Assessment Notice.
 The ARB cannot hear a complaint that does meet these requirements, even if you are waiting to hear back from your Assessor.

 A valid complaint must include:

-• The reasons why you think the information shown on the Assessment Notice is incorrect with sufficient detail for the ARB to fully understand the issues.
-It is not sufficient to merely state that the assessment is too high or incorrect.
-You can gather information on comparable properties and other evidence to support your case and check, review, and compare your assessment on The City’s Assessment Search site.
+- Reasons why you think the Assessment Notice is wrong, with enough detail for the ARB to understand the issues.
+Just saying the assessment is too high or wrong isn’t enough.
+You can gather information on similar properties and other evidence to support your case.
+You can also check and compare your assessment on The City’s Assessment Search site.

-• Your contact information with a telephone number where you can be reached on weekdays.
+- Your contact information, including a phone number where you can be reached on weekdays.
 If you provide an email address on the Complaint Form, the ARB will use it to communicate with you.

 The ARB must not hear any matter that is not identified on the Complaint Form.
 You cannot introduce new matters or issues at a hearing that have not been disclosed on your Complaint Form.
 A Complaint Form may be filed online, in person or by mail.